Hipsterg0d/Snake/README.md

 ## Playing

-Go back to the project director and start the compiled program to play the game:
+Go back to the project directory and start the compiled program to play the game:
 ```
 cd ..
 ./build/snake